-Immediately, suddenly all the pretty girls inviting me in were gone and there was just the guys telling me where the door was.
+Immediately, suddenly all the pretty girls inviting me in were gone, and there were just the guys telling me where the door was.

 That’s probably the best result in this case!

-And that’s the thing with these cults, now we know exactly how they operate, with GOING CLEAR and other documentaries being mainstream –
+And that’s the thing with these cults; now we know precisely how they operate, with GOING CLEAR and other documentaries being mainstream –

-Yeah, ten years ago the info was out there, but you had to go look for it, it wasn’t as open as now.
+Yeah, ten years ago, the info was out there, but you had to look for it.
+It wasn’t as open as now.

 But it’s not like these cults ever advertise themselves as cults.
 They’re always branded differently, and I think that’s something you captured in 1BR, the overwhelming kindness that buries the malice.

-You know someone else mentioned this as well in reference to 1BR.
+You know someone else mentioned this as well about 1BR.

-They share the same elements, how it just starts off a bit weird but seemingly harmless, and then just descends into this horrific madness.
-You’re of course removed from the whole thing, but it just scares me.
+They share the same elements, how it just starts a bit weird but seemingly harmless, and then just descends into this horrific madness.
+You’re, of course, removed from the whole thing, but it just scares me.
 1BR has a similar structure of welcoming with the mundane and then breaking down pretty quickly.
-It even extends to how you shot the location – the entire place is built so that once you’re in, there’s no getting out of it.
+It even extends to how you shot the location – the entire place is built so that there’s no getting out of it once you’re in.

-Yeah, and they’re all the same; Paradise, Cove, etc. Houston is very much alike to LA, it’s just a sprawl, and they just keep adding loops to it.
+Yeah, and they’re all the same; Paradise, Cove, etc. Houston is very much like LA, it’s just a sprawl, and they just keep adding loops to it.

-LA lends itself to a number of stories; why horror?
+LA does lend itself to a variety of genres; why horror?

-It was just the natural feeling, a horror feeling, the malice of people staring at you across the breezeway.
-It wasn’t calculated, looking back on it, it was a lucky decision.
+It was just the natural feeling, a horrible feeling, the malice of people staring at you across the breezeway.
+It wasn’t calculated; looking back on it, it was a lucky decision.
 Horror is good for a first feature.
-You can get away with it without having a big budget or stars, you can make an impact by telling a story you want and people will see it.
+You can get away with it without having a big budget or stars, you can make an impact by telling a story you want, and people will see it.
 If I had written an action movie, you couldn’t do that without money.
 It was lucky that this happened to be the story I wanted to tell.
-It really just was organic that the idea itself was a horror idea.
+It just was organic that the idea itself was a horror idea.

 What’s the scariest film you’ve seen?
 Not particularly horror, but scariest.

-Spielberg traumatized me with JAWS, which I saw when I was like six or seven years old.
+Spielberg traumatized me with JAWS when I saw it at like six or seven years old.

-There’s horror films that I adore, more than the answer I’m going to give, but the scariest one I’ve seen is TEXAS CHAINSAW MASSACRE, the original one.
+There are horror films that I adore, more than the answer I’m going to give, but the scariest one I’ve seen is the TEXAS CHAINSAW MASSACRE, the original one.
 It’s a movie I love, but not something I want to watch a lot because it’s just so upsetting.
-There’s something about the tone of the movie that feels authentic, so grubby, that you feel like you might be watching a documentary.
-The wrongness of that movie is so palpable.
-And when the lead actress gets away, she has this look on her face.
-I remember thinking; ‘she’s not OK.’
+There’s something about the film’s tone that feels authentic, so grubby, that you feel like you might be watching a documentary.
+The wrongness of that movie so palpable.
+And when she gets away, the look on her face, I remember thinking that – she’s not OK.